xptea/VWisper/README.md

 ## Usage

 1. Start the application
-2. Hold the Right CTRL key on Windows & Linux and the FN key on Mac anywhere on your system to show the wave window
+2. Hold the Right CTRL key on Windows & Linux and the control key on Mac anywhere on your system to show the wave window
-3. Release the Right CTRL key on Windows & Linux and the FN key on Mac to hide the wave window
+3. Release the Right CTRL key on Windows & Linux and the control key on Mac to hide the wave window

 ## Platform Support